TXT members' net worth: Who's the richest artist of the K-pop group?

 The artist also graced Chanel’s Parfumeur Masterclass event in Seoul in January 2023, exuding grace in a black suit with a white shirt.
 We’re all rooting for Beomgyu x Chanel to land soon.

-All of this shot up his net worth to US $3 million (INR 24,65,53,800) in 2022, as per Channel Korea (via Sportskeeda).
+All of this shot up his net worth to US $3 million in 2022, as per Channel Korea (via Sportskeeda).
 This figure also makes him the richest TXT member.

 Taehyun